Linuxfabrik/lfops/CONTRIBUTING.rst

 * The role should support the installation and configuration of multiple major versions of the software.
 For example, PHP 7.1, 7.2, 7.3 etc. should all be supported by a single role.
 Upgrades are either done manually or using Ansible, depending on the software and the implementation effort.
 * Do not use role dependencies via ``meta/main.yml``.
 Dependencies make it harder to maintain a role, especially if it has many complex dependencies.
 * Whenever the role requires a list as an input, use a list of dictionaries, preferably with `state: present/absent`.
 See "Injections" below.
+* Avoid constructs that could suppress error messages like ``IfModule`` in Apache HTTPd.
+This makes debugging and troubleshooting a lot easier.

 Common: